List of Tracy Beaker Returns characters: Tee Taylor

 Tee Taylor, portrayed by Mia McKenna-Bruce, made her first appearance on 8 January 2010 in series 1 of Tracy Beaker Returns during the episode Full Circle.
-She departed in series 4 of The Dumping Ground during the episode One For Sorrow.
+She’s the longest-serving character of The Dumping Ground.

-Tee is small and diminutive, yet understanding, kind and caring, although her brother's controlling and overprotective influence over her in the first series of "Tracy Beaker Returns" made her a quieter character.
-She has dark blonde, almost brown, hair and brown eyes.
+Tee was small and diminutive, yet understanding, kind and caring, although her brother's controlling and overprotective influence over her in the first series of "Tracy Beaker Returns" made her a quieter character.
+She has dark blonde, almost brown hair and brown eyes.
 She also shows a caring personality towards younger children, like Mo, Floss, Harry and her younger sister Hope.
 Tee and Ryan Reeves often have issues with each other, and they always fall out and accuse each other of things, which often becomes quite serious in certain situations.

-In By The Book, when Tracy is told to enforce the cleaning rota, Johnny believes it will get him and his sister, Tee fostered and starts volunteering himself and Tee for everyone's chores in return for gold stars in his file.
+In By The Book, when Tracy is told to enforce the cleaning rota, Johnny believes it will get him and his sister fostered, and starts volunteering himself and Tee for everyone's chores in return for gold stars in his file.
 He begins to force her to do chores when she doesn't want to.
 But Tracy's attempt to deal with the situation results in Tee almost getting injured, resulting in Johnny lashing out at her for not looking after Tee properly, and she begins to reconsider her future at the Dumping Ground, until Tee and Johnny apologise to her the next day.

 In What You Don't Know, Tee, and Johnny return to the 'Dumping Ground' from their trial foster placement with Mr and Mrs Watson.
 Everyone who is involved in the placement faces an awkward situation: the Watsons are happy to foster Tee, but not Johnny.
-Eventually, Tee decides not to be fostered as she doesn’t want to leave her brother behind.
+Eventually, Tee decides not to be fostered as she doesn't want to leave her brother behind.

 In "Shadows", Tee finds a trail of riddles, each leading to a different clue, which eventually leads her to the time capsule which was buried at The Dumping Ground in The Story of Tracy Beaker.